Nate Leipciger: 80th anniversary & March of the Living: 2025

-Bearing Witness: Holocaust Education and Survivor Testimony (2025)
+Bearing Witness: Holocaust education and survivor testimony (2025)

-Leipciger, now aged 97, a prominent speaker and advocate for Holocaust education, was brought to the town of Fort Frances, and the surrounding Rainy River District in Ontario to share his story.
-The event, titled “Bearing Witness: Holocaust Education and Survivor Testimony,” took place on Tuesday, October 21, 2025 at the Townshend Theatre, with plans for more sessions at the local high school and Cornerstone Christian School for the next two days.
+Leipciger, aged 97, a prominent speaker and advocate for Holocaust education, was brought to the town of Fort Frances, and the surrounding Rainy River District in Ontario to share his story.
+The event, titled "Bearing Witness: Holocaust Education and Survivor Testimony," took place on October 21, 2025 at the Townshend Theatre, with plans for more sessions at the local high school and Cornerstone Christian School for the next two days.

 The initiative to bring Leipciger to the Rainy River District was prompted by local pastor, Ben Mast of the Rainy River Evangelical Covenant Church, and with the assistance of Leipciger's daughter.
-Pastor Mast met Leipciger earlier in 2025 during the March of the Living program in Poland. he recognized Leipciger near the entrance gate of Auschwitz.”
-During their conversation, Mast learned that Leipciger’s former engineering firm had previously undertaken hospital projects in the Fort Frances area, creating a local connection inspiring the invitation for the visit.
-Leipciger was quoted saying, "Rainy River, of course, for decades, I worked in electrical engineering on the hospital there and in Atikokan, Sioux Lookout, and Fort Frances."
+Pastor Mast met Leipciger earlier in 2025 during the March of the Living program in Poland.
+During their conversation, Mast learned that Leipciger's former engineering firm had previously undertaken hospital projects in the Fort Frances area, creating a local connection inspiring the invitation for the visit.
+Leipciger was quoted as saying, "Rainy River, of course, for decades, I worked in electrical engineering on the hospital there and in Atikokan, Sioux Lookout, and Fort Frances."

-Organizers described Leipciger’s visit as timely amid concerns about rising antisemitism and hate speech.
+Organizers described Leipciger's visit as timely amid concerns about rising antisemitism and hate speech.
 The trip was funded through community donations exceeding $5,000 and was intended to provide residents with the opportunity to hear firsthand testimony from a Holocaust survivor, highlighting the ongoing importance of Holocaust education and remembrance.

+March of the Living 2026

+At the 2026 March of the Living in Auschwitz, Leipciger, participating for his 22nd time, issued a public warning about rising antisemitism in Canada, urging authorities and society to take stronger action.
+He described a growing loss of safety for Jewish communities, citing recent personal experiences in Toronto, Canada, including the removal of mezuzahs from his residence and a shooting attack targeting his synagogue.

+Leipciger emphasized that living in a democratic country should guarantee equal rights and security, but said recent events have undermined that sense of safety.
+He warned that failing to confront antisemitism and misinformation risks repeating historical patterns, stressing the need to “stand up” against hatred rather than remain passive.
+Leipciger’s warning was driven by his recent personal experiences with antisemitism in Toronto and his concern over increasing incidents in Canada.

+The running is over.
+For centuries, we ran.
+We have to stand up for our right to live as Jews in any country, including Israel, as free citizens enjoying the fruits of Western culture, of which we are part.